The interval posets of permutations seen from the decomposition tree perspective: Alternative proofs of known structural results

-\begin{proof} The proof heavily relies on \cref{prop:proc} and the computation of $\tilde{P}(\sigma)$ from the decomposition tree $T(\sigma)$ of $\sigma$ which is the core of \cref{sec:procedure}.
+The proof heavily relies on \cref{prop:proc} and the computation of $\tilde{P}(\sigma)$ from the decomposition tree $T(\sigma)$ of $\sigma$, which is the core of \cref{sec:procedure}.
 Clearly, for any permutation $\sigma$, the tree $T(\sigma)$ is planar, and the transformations performed to obtain $\tilde{P}(\sigma)$ from it maintain the planar property.
-This shows that $\tilde{P}(\sigma)$ is planar (in addition with a planar drawing where all minimal elements can be placed on a horizontal line at the bottom of the picture).
-Since $\tilde{P}_\bullet(\sigma)$ is obtained by adding to $\tilde{P}(\sigma)$ a new minimum smaller than all minimal elements of $P(\sigma)$, the above ensures that $\tilde{P}_\bullet(\sigma)$ is also planar. \end{proof}
+This shows that $\tilde{P}(\sigma)$ has no crossing edges, and hence that $P(\sigma)$ is planar (in addition with a planar drawing where all minimal elements can be placed on a horizontal line at the bottom of the picture).
+Since ${P}_\bullet(\sigma)$ is obtained by adding to ${P}(\sigma)$ a new minimum smaller than all minimal elements of $P(\sigma)$, the above ensures that ${P}_\bullet(\sigma)$ is also planar. \end{proof}

-\begin{theorem}(\cite[Theorem 3.3]{Bridget}) For every permutation $\sigma$, the poset $\tilde{P}_\bullet(\sigma)$ is a lattice. \end{theorem}
+\begin{theorem}(\cite[Theorem 3.3]{Bridget}) For every permutation $\sigma$, the poset $P_\bullet(\sigma)$ is a lattice. \end{theorem}

-\begin{proof} First, we note the following fact: if $I$ and $J$ are two elements of some poset $\tilde{P}_\bullet(\sigma)$ such that $I \subseteq J$ we have $I\land J=I$ and $I\lor J=J$.
+\begin{proof} First, we note the following fact: if $I$ and $J$ are two elements of some poset $P_\bullet(\sigma)$ such that $I \subseteq J$ we have $I\land J=I$ and $I\lor J=J$.
 We shall use this fact repeatedly, particularly when one of $I$ or $J$ is $\emptyset$.

 Now, we prove the statement by structural induction on the substitution decomposition of $\sigma$.